Nancy Pelosi Says Republican Opposition To Vote-By-Mail Is Because They’re ‘Afraid To Vote’

 House Speaker Nancy Pelosi appeared on CNN’s Newsroom on Wednesday and taunted the Republican Party for its opposition to vote-by-mail, Breitbart reported.
-The conversation began when network host Brooke Baldwin asked the top House Democrat about her concerns over voting in November in the wake of Georgia’s primary, which was allegedly mired by long lineups and understaffing.
+The conversation began when host Brooke Baldwin asked the top House Democrat about her concerns over voting in November in the wake of Georgia’s primary, which was allegedly mired by long lines and understaffing.

 “I agree with the distinguished mayor had to say, and she has firsthand experience in the voter suppression that exists, and it takes many forms including not being ready for an election that you know what your responsibilities are,” Pelosi said.

 Pelosi was referring to Atlanta Mayor Keisha Lance Bottoms’ recent comments on the Georgia primary, as reported by CNN.
-Lance Bottoms called for Georgia’s secretary of state, Brad Raffensperger, and state House speaker, David Ralston, to investigate the delays in Atlanta and across Georgia; Raffensperger later announced an investigation, per The Hill.
+Bottoms called for Georgia Secretary of State Brad Raffensperger, and state House Speaker David Ralston to investigate the delays in Atlanta and across Georgia; Raffensperger later announced an investigation, per The Hill.

-After Pelosi pointed to Lance Bottoms’ comment, the 80-year-old politician touted the House’s Health and Economic Recovery Omnibus Emergency Solutions (HEROES) Act.
+After Pelosi pointed to Bottoms’ comment, the 80-year-old politician touted the House’s Health and Economic Recovery Omnibus Emergency Solutions (HEROES) Act.
 Pelosi said the proposal, which has yet to pass, would provide “considerable resources” for vote-by-mail programs.
 Later in the discussion, Pelosi claimed that Republican opposition to such programs stems from fear.

 “But I will tell you if you saw the Republican playbook on voter suppression, you would see that there is a plan here that says we’re afraid of the vote, we’re going to do everything we can to limit it,” she said.